thaining7/Bamazon/README.md

 ## Description

-Bamazon is a command line store front utilizing MySQL and Node.js.
+Bamazon is a command line store front built with MySQL and Node.js.

 ## Tech Used